jimktrains/pyassistant/README.md

 # ToDo

-* Configure storage location for databases
-* Put config and databases into a folder in .config
 * Revisit the piping and leverage it and passing objects more heavily
  * Be less stringly typed
  * Allow for error messages to propogate